Skip to main content Skip to footer

 Investment portfolio management vs. product portfolio management

-Portfolio management also commonly refers to managing and optimizing investments—stocks, bonds, and financial assets.
-The objective of this is to deliver high returns on investments while minimizing risk to reach financial goals.
+Product portfolio management also commonly refers to managing and optimizing investments—stocks, bonds, and financial assets.
+The objective is to deliver high returns on investment while minimizing risk to achieve financial goals.

-The concept of portfolio management in investments is different than traditional project portfolio management as it only pertains to investment strategies.
-General project portfolio management is a broader approach to seamlessly organize and connect projects for overall success.
+The concept of portfolio management in investments differs from traditional project portfolio management, as it pertains only to investment strategies.
+General project portfolio management is a broader approach to seamlessly organizing and connecting projects for overall success.

 Read also: Lean portfolfio management and Portfolio management vs project management